apnadkarni/blt/man/BLT.rst

 DESCRIPTION
 -----------

-BLT is a library of extensions to the Tk library.
+BLT is a library of extensions to the Tcl and Tk libraries.
 It adds new commands and variables to the application's interpreter.

 TCL COMMANDS
 ------------

-The following commands are added to the interpreter from the BLT library:
+The following TCL commands are added to the interpreter from the BLT
+library:

 **blt::bgexec**
-  Works like TCL's **exec** command, running a pipeline of commands and allowing your program to collect the results.
-But **blt::bgexec** also allows Tk to handle events.
+  Works like TCL's **exec** command, running a pipeline of commands and allowing your TCL program to collect the results.
+The difference is that **blt::bgexec** executes in the background and doesn't block Tk events.
   This means you can execute a long-running command and Tk widgets will behave normally.
 When the program finishes, its output and the exit status are written to TCL variables.
-This makes it easy to monitor and save the output of a program.
+This makes it easy to monitor and save the output of a command.

 **blt::datatable**
   Creates datatable data objects.
 A *datatable* object is table of cells.